Clarus (CLAR)

 11. Key Takeaways from Clarus’s Q1 Results

 We enjoyed seeing Clarus beat analysts’ revenue expectations this quarter.
-On the other hand, its EPS and EBITDA missed, and it pulled its guidance due to tariff uncertainty.
-Overall, this was a weaker quarter.
-The stock remained flat at $3.50 immediately following the results.
+On the other hand, its adjusted operating income missed and its EBITDA fell short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock remained flat at $3.18 immediately following the results.

 12. Is Now The Time To Buy Clarus?

-We cheer for all companies serving everyday consumers, but in the case of Clarus, we’ll be cheering from the sidelines.
+We see the value of companies helping consumers, but in the case of Clarus, we’re out.
 First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Clarus’s EV-to-EBITDA ratio based on the next 12 months is 8.2x.
-At this valuation, there’s a lot of good news priced in - we think there are better opportunities elsewhere.
+Clarus’s EV-to-EBITDA ratio based on the next 12 months is 9.1x.
+At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.